vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 1. Review the Deployment Manifest for the device, and then click **Create**.

-This completes the development of the `objectcountingmodule` custom IoT Edge Module.
-Now that an IoT Edge Device is registered, the modules specified and the routes configured, the `objectcountingmodule` is ready to be deployed once the associated IoT Edge Device is connected to the Azure IoT Hub as shown in previous labs.
+Development of the **objectcountingmodule** custom IoT Edge Module is now complete.
+Your IoT Edge Device is registered, the modules are specified, and the routes are configured.
+The **objectcountingmodule** is ready to be deployed once an associated IoT Edge Device is connected to your Azure IoT hub.